 The symbolic interpretation of the vision

-Galgano’s vision embodies multiple archetypes of Medieval legend, expressed through codified symbolic images.
-Firstly, the saint undertakes a difficult path of iniziation, meaning to reach a higher level of awareness.
-The long and treacherous bridge is a metaphor for the transit of life.
-The river is a reference to the passing of time and the emptiness of material things.
-Here, the mill is a Wheel of Fortune, an allegory of the mutability of the world, in which chance predominates.
-Galgano then comes to a flowery meadow, but it is not the destination; it is rather the intermediate state of consciousness that follows conversion.
-But man’s last challenge before meeting the divine is the passage between life and death.
-And, in fact, Galgano crosses a cave, a dark and unknown symbolic space.
+We can interpret Galgano’s vision as an archetype of medieval legend, unfolding through a system of symbolic images.
+The saint, in fact, undertakes a difficult initiatory journey, through which he attains a higher level of consciousness.
+The long and treacherous bridge is a metaphor for man’s earthly passage.
+The river symbolises the passing of time and the transience of material things.
+The mill, which alludes to the concept of the Wheel of Fortune, is an allegory of the world’s transience.
+Galgano then arrives at a flower-filled meadow.
+However, this is not yet the final destination, but rather an intermediate state of consciousness that follows conversion.
+The final step before encountering the divine is death: Galgano passes through a cave, a symbolic space that is dark and unknown.

 Saint Galgano’s conversion

-Galgano, who knows, tried to obey his mother’s wishes and in December 1180 set out on the road to Civitella.
-At some point, however, his horse bolted, and there was no way to continue.
-The saint let go of the reins and abandoned himself to God’s will: the animal led him to Monte Siepi, at the place of the mystical vision.
-Galgano then donned a habit, made by tearing his own noble cloak, and here he retired to prayer.
+Galgano tried to obey his parents’ wishes and, in December 1180, set off on the road to Civitella.
+However, at a certain point the horse bolted and there was no way to continue.
+The saint therefore let go of the reins and surrendered himself to God’s will.
+The horse led him to Monte Siepi, the site of his mystical vision.
+Here Galgano clothed himself in a habit, fashioned by tearing his own cloak, and withdrew to pray.
+Then, suddenly:

 In that moment the sword changed its meaning: from the sign of death it took on the features of the saving Cross of Christ.